aredn/aredn/SUPPORTED_DEVICES.md

 * *babel* - this device is newly support in the babel builds (not in production or in nightly).
 * *sunset* - this device is supported but no longer recommended for new purchases or installs.
 * *brick* - this image has been tested and found to brick your hardware.
 Avoid for now.
-* *not supported* - this image is no longer supported and not available for download.
+* *not supported* - this image is not supported and not available for download.
 * *frozen* - this device has been previously sunsetted, and is now frozen.
 Old images are still available but there will be no future updates.

 The 'target' and 'subtarget' identify the directory in which to find the image on at http://downloads.arednmesh.org